Holiday and Travel Scams

 Read the terms and conditions of the travel promoters clearly

-By sticking to the above tips, you would surely avoid the holiday and travel scams that make you stay stranded overseas with empty pockets.
+By following these precautions, you can protect yourself from holiday and travel scams that could otherwise leave you stranded abroad with empty pockets.

 Common forms of holiday scams to watch out for: